TeasingSisyphus/cuttleV1/README.md

 This is a multiplayer card game leveraging sails.js and angularjs.

 ## DONE
+*	The selection bug should no longer fire from playing any number of JACKS
+*	JACKS may now be played from a SEVEN
+	*	They may not be played on one's own points
+*	Properly move jacks to scrap pile in ACE
+*	Return points to original owner using modular arithmetic during SIX
+*	Enable targeting a jack with a TWO
 *	NINES may now be played upon JACK's, and upon POINT cards that have attached JACKS
 *	Handling error cases in jack action, without sending json responses
 *	Jack action now has proper test in test/unit/controllers/gameController.test.js